Skip to main content

 Next steps

-2. Create your own policy
+2. Create your own directory manifest.

-3. Push your policy to a registry
+4. Push your policy to a registry.